RHesketh/OpenBudget/docs/wip/README.md

 An open-source budgeting tool to help you manage virtual pots of money.
 It is written in Ruby, using Ruby on Rails 5.

-This repository holds the code that is running on the live demo server at [openbudget.info](http://openbudget.info).
+This repository holds the code that is running on the demo server at [openbudget.info](http://openbudget.info).

 ## Setup